sigmorphon/2021Task2/README.md

 The output for each language should contain one line per token.
 If the same token appears in multiple paradigm clusters due to a process like homophony, it should appear on multiple lines (once per paradigm).
 Identical tokens within a paradigm due to syncretism, however, do not need to be listed - the evaluation will ignore syncretic forms.
 Paradigms should be separated by an extra newline, denoting a new paradigm cluster.
 Also note that our gold standard does not contain any forms consisting of multiple tokens separated by white space.
 This means that, e.g., the German form `ziehst zusammen`, will not be used in evaluation.

 For example, if the tokenized Bible text is:
-  `" peace be with you !
-I am sending you . "`, then the output format is:
+  `" peace be with you ! as the father has sent me , I am sending you . "`, then the output format is:

     peace